 If You Like Robot, Why Not Try…

 Everything!
 I did.
-But perhaps saying ‘now watch all two-hundred-and-fifty-odd stories before next week’ would be overdoing things.
+But perhaps saying ‘now watch all two-hundred-and-sixty-odd stories before next week’ would be overdoing things.

 Then try the whole of Tom Baker as the Doctor?
 I did.
-But it did take me the next six years, as they went out on BBC1.
+But it did take me the next six years, on many Saturdays, as they went out on BBC1.

 So if you liked Robot, why not try The Ark In Space?
-Because it was Tom’s second story as the Doctor, and because, though most weeks I’ll probably choose a story that’s quite like the one I’ve just watched, The Ark In Space takes the new but already perfect team of the Doctor, Sarah Jane and Harry away from the comfort of Earth and throws them into stark outer space horror.
+Because it was Tom’s second story as the Doctor, and because The Ark In Space takes the new but already perfect team of the Doctor, Sarah Jane and Harry away from the comfort of Earth and throws them into stark outer space horror.
 It’s a brilliant story, it has another of Tom’s best performances and one of his most iconic speeches, it’s a bold statement of where new producer Philip Hinchcliffe and lead writer Robert Holmes were to take the series, and it became a huge influence – probably on the film Alien, certainly on Doctor Who’s return to TV forty years later, with both Russell T Davies and Steven Moffat claiming it as favourites.

 But most of all, try The Ark In Space because one of the things I most love about Doctor Who is that, whatever you think of the story you’ve just watched, the next one will probably be completely different.